 Since you're a teenager, there's a good chance that your primary mode of transportation is your legs.
 Well, did you know that each step you take could be making you money?

 DoorDash is a food delivery service that is looking for drivers to help deliver food to users.
-As a driver, you can set your own work hours and earn extra cash for each delivery you make.
+As a DoorDash delivery person, you can set your own work hours and earn extra cash for each delivery you make.

 Here are the requirements to become a DoorDash driver: